-The PHA will authorize an emergency transfer for a participant family if the resident's unit has been damaged by fire, flood, or other causes to such a degree that the damages are hazardous to life, health or safety and the unit is not habitable.
-In these cases, only one unit that is appropriate in size and/or accessibility may be available.
+The PHA will authorize an emergency transfer or temporary relocation for a participant family if the resident's unit has been damaged by fire, flood, or other causes to such a degree that the damages are hazardous to life, health or safety and the unit is not habitable.
+In these cases, the PHA may only have one unit that is appropriate in size and/or accessibility may be available.
 Therefore, the family will be required to move without a second unit offer.